WSThoman/Magic8BallDemo/ReadMe-Magic8BallDemo.txt

 installation folder.

 System Requirements
-Magic8BallDemo requires version 4.8 of the .NET Framework that is provided free of charge with Windows.
-It's included free with Windows 8 and higher.
+Magic8BallDemo requires version 4.8.1 of the .NET Framework that is provided free of charge with Windows.

 Configuration
 Magic8BallDemo is a small and efficient -ambient icon- that displays a white number